Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Fur pulling

-It's not always known why some dogs pull out their fur.
-It may be a behavioural problem, or medical, or a mix of the two, when a dog gets into the habit from an initial medical problem.
+It's not always known why some dogs pull out or lick off their fur.
+It may be a behavioural problem, or medical, or a mix of the two, when a dog starts licking or pulling fur because of an initial medical problem, and then develops an obsessive habit.
 Check with your vet to eliminate anal gland trouble, mange, and other possible causes of hair pulling and loss.
-Watch out for fleas, which some dogs are very sensitive to, vacuum a lot, and wash bedding frequently using 'kind' products that aren't heavily perfumed.
+Watch out for fleas, which some dogs are very sensitive to.
+Vacuum a lot, and wash bedding frequently using 'kind' products that aren't heavily perfumed.
 Try a diet suitable for dogs with allergies.
-Dogs also benefit from having mental stimulation, even when there's a medical reason for an itch.
-Give chew toys, play games, and give your dog plenty of exercise.
-You can also try dog sitting exchanges, ie leave your dog with someone else on a regular basis while you are busy, and then look after their dog in exchange, so your dog has more stimulation and distractions, and is less likely to pull fur out of boredom.
+If the dog does this in very hot weather, keep him out of the sun and find a cool place for him to stay in the hottest part of the day, and give him a paddling pool to bathe in.

 Incontinence